redis/redis-doc/topics/sentinel.md

 without issues, however it is easy to see that different network partitions will result in different behaviors.
-For example Sentinel will not be able to setup if the network between the clients and the Redis servers is disconnected, since the Redis master and slave will both be unavailable.
+For example Sentinel will not be able to setup if the network between the clients and the Redis servers is disconnected, since the Redis master and replica will both be unavailable.

-Note that if C3 gets partitioned with M1 (hardly possible with the network described above, but more likely possible with different layouts, or because of failures at the software layer), we have a similar issue as described in Example 2, with the difference that here we have no way to break the symmetry, since there is just a slave and master, so the master can't stop accepting queries when it is disconnected from its slave, otherwise the master would never be available during slave failures.
+Note that if C3 gets partitioned with M1 (hardly possible with the network described above, but more likely possible with different layouts, or because of failures at the software layer), we have a similar issue as described in Example 2, with the difference that here we have no way to break the symmetry, since there is just a replica and master, so the master can't stop accepting queries when it is disconnected from its replica, otherwise the master would never be available during replica failures.

 So this is a valid setup but the setup in the Example 2 has advantages such as the HA system of Redis running in the same boxes as Redis itself